Visit

 Total Bookkeeping Credits 12

-Introduction to Customer Service & Leadership
+Introduction to Customer Service and Leadership

 • Defines stress in both positive and negative effects.
 A discussion on how it effects both employees and the workplace.
 Causes of stress are identified and methods for managing stress are researched and practiced.
 Course is not repeatable for credit.